 *GMAT and GRE scores are valid for five (5) years.

 The language of instruction at the University of Alberta is English.
-Applicants who do not hold an undergraduate degree from a recognized institution in which the language of instruction is English are required to provide an official result from a test of English language proficiency.
+Applicants who do not hold an undergraduate degree from a recognized institution in which the language of instruction is English are required to provide an official result from a test of English language proficiency (ELP).
 A list of ELP exempt institutions is available through the Faculty of Graduate Studies.
+If your institution is not listed on the exemption list, but you did complete your undergraduate degree with English as the medium of instruction, we can consider your application without a test of English language proficiency (you may still be asked to provide one).

 Successful applicants will have demonstrated their English language proficiency by achieving the following minimum scores: